-- Increase the drill density in the area 510 to 1,150 metres; - Produce a detailed structural model for the Redstone Mine, which would improve the quality of the 3D geological model; - Consideration should be given to getting an experienced structural geologist on site to provide insight and training for Redstone exploration staff to facilitate structural data collection, interpretation and 3D modeling; - Attempt to map out the extent of known 'hanging wall stinger type ore zones' and to reconcile with the structural model; - Geologically map the larger intrusions which occur in proximity to the zones of mineralization and incorporate into the 3D model; - Attempt to map out the thicker portions of the massive sulphide zone towards the margins of the deposit and incorporate into the 3D geological model; - Continue with the current QAQC protocols relating to sample preparation and analyses.
-Consideration should be given to acquiring a new 'blank' standard;
+- Increase the drill density in the area 510 to 1,150 metres; - Produce a detailed structural model for the Redstone Mine, which would improve the quality of the 3D geological model; - Consideration should be given to getting an experienced structural geologist on site to provide insight and training for Redstone exploration staff to facilitate structural data collection, interpretation and 3D modeling; - Attempt to map out the extent of known 'hanging wall stinger zones' and to reconcile with the structural model; - Geologically map the larger intrusions which occur in proximity to the zones of mineralization and incorporate into the 3D model;

-- With the availability of Datamine on site, it would be beneficial to model new drill data soon after receipt to assess impact on drilling program; - The resource model should be 'updated' once the geological model has been 'upgraded' and when the data density in the zone between 510 and 1,150 metres has increased considerably; - Geology staff should attempt to identify large 'hanging wall stringer type ore zones' which could be mined economically.
+- Attempt to map out the thicker portions of the massive sulphide zone towards the margins of the deposit and incorporate into the 3D geological model; - Continue with the current QAQC protocols relating to sample preparation and analyses.
+Consideration should be given to acquiring a new 'blank' standard; - With the availability of Datamine on site, it would be beneficial to model new drill data soon after receipt to assess impact on drilling program; - The resource model should be 'updated' once the geological model has been 'upgraded' and when the data density in the zone between 510 and 1,150 metres has increased considerably; - Geology staff should attempt to identify large 'hanging wall stringer zones' which could be mined economically.

 The focus on exploration drilling, which commenced in 2006, needs to continue.
 Liberty has planned an intensive exploration program at Redstone, which is scheduled to run from 2007 (already commenced) to 2010.
-The total planned drill meters are estimated at 39,000 meters, which will be achieved from a combination of deep surface drilling, exploration drilling from underground development drifts (on three levels) as well as drilling from an exploration shaft.
+The total planned drill meters are estimated at 29,000 meters, which will be achieved from a combination of deep surface drilling and from underground development drifts on two levels.

-The estimated exploration budget for the period 2007 to 2010 is tabulated in Table 12.
+The estimated exploration budget for the period 2007 to 2010 is tabulated in Table 15.
 Details regarding the breakdown on planned diamond drill meters, targeted depths and estimated costs are summarized here.

-Table 12: Redstone Project: Estimated exploration budget for 20 07 and beyond.
+Table 15: Redstone Project: Estimated exploration budget for 2007 and beyond.

-Program Phase Detail Period Meters Cost (CN\$) Diamond drilling A From surface (Target: 762 to 1155m levels) 2-3 deflections per hole 2007 9,000 990,000 в From underground development Phase 1 Drift on 366m 2007-08 10,000 700,000 (Target: 437 to 702in levels) Phase 2 Drift on 488m 2008-09 10,000 700,000 с From Exploration Shaft (Target: 762 to 1155m levels) Phase 3 Drifting on 830m 2009-10 10,000 700,000
+Program Phase Detail Period Metres Cost (C\$) Diamond Drilling From surface [Target: 762 to 1155m levels] 2-3 deflections per hole 2007 9,000 990,000 From underground development Phase 1 Drift on 366m 2007-8 10,000 700,000 [Target: 457 to 762m levels] Phase 2 Drift on 488m 2007-8 10,000 700,000 Total 29,000 2,390,000